How Much Are Electric Guitars? Price Guide (2023)

 The pickups, hardware, and electronics are of lower quality compared to more expensive models.
 This helps the guitar brand in keeping the price down.
 Lower-end pickups are frequently found on these guitars.

-This implies that while the sound is good, it isn’t fantastic.
-You will also find less expensive hardware.
 Things like tuners or bridges are not as durable or robust.
 Additionally, the electronics in these guitars may be simpler and less versatile.

 Especially when compared to those found in more expensive models.
 This does not, however, imply that the sound quality is subpar!
 The sound quality is perfectly acceptable for the price range and someone who is just starting to play the guitar.